 Travelling with a baby

-7 hours flight to warm weather, blue skies and great services, how could that be more appealing to a mum of a 3 and ½ months old?
+Dubai winter sun with baby or without is quite a no brainer: 7 hours flight to warm weather, blue skies and great services.
+How could that be more appealing ?

 Dubai – Stayed at Bonnington Jumeirah Lakes Towers.
 Chose it mainly for the value for money offered by their service flats and the heated pool half in half out.
 Their one bedroom apartment proved to be very convenient, with room service providing excellent late breakfasts and late snacks – taking into account the 4 hours difference our breakfasts were around 11 or 11:30am and dinners close to midnight.
 The pool proved perfect for a 16 weeks old baby, with water over 32 degrees at all times and many areas in the shade.
 Location wise also ok, 15 minutes walk to Dubai Marina.